 Explorer - northwestern half

-Issued 9:30 PM PST 07 December 2023'Storm' force winds of 48 to 63 knots are occurring or expected to occur in this marine area.
+Issued 10:30 AM PST 06 February 2026'Gale' force winds of 34 to 47 knots are occurring or expected to occur in this marine area.
+Watch for updated statements.
 Please refer to the latest marine forecasts for further details and continue to monitor the situation through Canadian Coast Guard radio or Weatheradio stations.

 Synopsis